 Groundwork Lesson: Is basically a way of establishing communication with your horse before you start riding.
 You will be shown some handling/ground work exercises that you can then work on at home.

 This is a great way to introduce young or inexperienced horses to the club and start to desensitise them to being ‘out & about’ without the pressure of riding.
 Or you may just want to brush up on your handling skills!

-Please bring (if you have them): rope halter, long lead (preferably not a lunge line), dressage type whip and gloves.
+Please bring (if you have them): rope halter, long lead (preferably not a lunge line), dressage type whip, gloves and helmet.

 Flatwork Lesson: The level of flatwork will vary between groups.
 From walk, trot work to advanced dressage.
 It’s a good idea to familiarise yourself with some of the basic school figure as ‘most’ instructors will use these when instructing.
 A great web site is: http://www.dressage.net.au/dnlinks3.html#movements60

 Pole Lessons: Riding over poles in various formations at different paces depending on the level of rider and horse.